-The IBM Flex System chassis supports a maximum of four IBM CN4093 10 Gb Converged Scalable Switches.
+The IBM Flex System chassis supports a maximum of four IBM EN4093 and EN4093R 10 Gb scalable switches.
 The IBM Flex System chassis supports a maximum of 28 network adapters.

-I/O bays 1 and 2 support any standard IBM Flex System switch or pass-thru module.
-When you install an I/O network adapter in the left-most fabric connector on the compute node, these I/O bays support any switch with the same type of network interface that is used by the corresponding network adapter.
+• I/O bays 1 and 2 support any standard IBM Flex System switch or pass-thru module.
+When you install an I/O network adapter in the left-most fabric connector

-- I/O bays 3 and 4 support any standard IBM Flex System switch or pass-thru module.
+- on the compute node, these I/O bays support any switch with the same type of network interface that is used by the corresponding network adapter. - I/O bays 3 and 4 support any standard IBM Flex System switch or pass-thru module.
 When you install an I/O network adapter in the right-most fabric connector on the compute node, these I/O bays support any switch with the same type of network interface that is used by the corresponding network adapter. - The compute nodes or IBM Flex System chassis that are described or shown in this document might be different from your compute node or IBM Flex System chassis.
-For additional information, see the documentation that comes with your IBM Flex System chassis. - When the switch is installed in a IBM Flex System chassis, the internal ports operate at 10 Gbps.
-The external ports can operate at 1/4/8/10 Gbps, depending on the port configuration and the transceiver module installed.
+For additional information, see the documentation that comes with your IBM Flex System chassis. - When the switch is installed in a IBM Flex System chassis, the internal ports operate at 1 Gbps or 10 Gbps.
+The external ports can operate at 1 Gbps or 10 Gbps, depending on the SFP module type.